MicrosoftDocs/dataexplorer-docs/data-explorer/customer-managed-keys.md

 ### [Portal](#tab/portal)

-This following steps explain how to enable customer-managed keys encryption using the Azure portal.
+The following steps explain how to enable customer-managed keys encryption using the Azure portal.
 By default, Azure Data Explorer encryption uses Microsoft-managed keys.
 Configure your Azure Data Explorer cluster to use customer-managed keys and specify the key to associate with the cluster.

 1. In the [Azure portal](https://portal.azure.com/), go to your [Azure Data Explorer cluster](create-cluster-database-portal.md#create-a-cluster) resource.
 1. Select **Settings** > **Encryption** in left pane of portal.